Glossary of Ryan White HIV/AIDS Program-Related Terms

 Technical Assistance (TA)

 The delivery of practical program and technical support to the Ryan White community.
-TA is to assist grant recipients/sub-recipients, planning bodies, and affected communities in designing, implementing, and evaluating Ryan White-supported planning and primary care service delivery systems.
+TA is to assist recipients/sub-recipients, planning bodies, and affected communities in designing, implementing, and evaluating Ryan White-supported planning and primary care service delivery systems.

 Transitional Grant Area (TGA)